 IUI can increase the chances of pregnancy in couples where a man suffers from low sperm count affecting his fertility.
 Since the sperm used is of the male partner, its quality plays a vital role in the success of this treatment.

 IVF Treatment is done using a couple’s eggs and sperm.
-In cases where a man has low sperm count or has sperms with poor motility, the sperms can still be used to fertilize an egg through IVF by placing the egg and the sperm closer to each other in a laboratory dish.
+In cases where a man has low sperm count or has sperm with poor motility, the sperm can still be used to fertilize an egg through IVF by placing the egg and the sperm closer to each other in a laboratory dish.

-The good news is that Oligospermia can be treated both naturally and with professional medical help.
-Several foods can help boost sperm count, including those rich in Vitamin C and D, dark vegetables, Walnuts, fatty fish, and fenugreek.
-Astha Fertility clinic is amongst the foremost fertility care centers with the most advanced treatment for infertility caused by male Oligospermia or any other sexual issues.
+Astha Fertility Clinic is amongst the foremost fertility care centers with the most advanced treatment for infertility caused by male Oligospermia or any other sexual issues.